This is our Complete Guide to Surfing Lombok in Indonesia.

-Have you ever heard of Lombok in Indonesia?
-If you haven’t, welcome to our complete guide on surfing in Lombok, a magical island off the east coast of Bali.
-Normally known as a place to party, the surfing in Lombok is incredible thanks to the tides that rush in from the Pacific and Indian oceans.
-That makes the majority of the beaches on the island fair game for surfing-aficionados.
-Of course, some offer opportunities that you can only find in Lombok, and we’ll point them out to you.
+Normally known as a place to party, the surfing in Lombok is incredible thanks to the tides that rush in from the Pacific and Indian oceans, making the majority of the beaches on the island fair game for surfing-aficionados.

-Whether you go in the dry or wet season, you will have the time of your life.
+Whether you go in the dry or wet season, you will have the time of your life surfing Lombok.
 And, we want to make it that bit better by preparing you for what’s to come on your Southeast Asian surf adventure.
-So, continue reading if you can’t wait to learn about the best places to catch a wave, as well as how to get there and where to eat and drink.
+So, continue reading if you can’t wait to learn about the best places to catch a wave, as well as how to get there and where to eat, drink, and sleep.

 Making it to your destination isn’t as straightforward as reaching other popular destinations in Indonesia because Lombok is a little out of the way.
 However, it’s well worth it when you get there, so don’t be disheartened.